Column of Justinian

 Reconstruction of the column, after Cornelius Gurlitt, 1912.
 The depiction of a helical narrative frieze around the column, after the fashion of Trajan's Column, is erroneous.

 The Column of Justinian was a Roman triumphal column erected in Constantinople by the Byzantine emperor Justinian I in honour of his victories in 543.
-It stood in the western side of the great square of the Augustaeum, between the Hagia Sophia and the Great Palace, and survived until 1509, its demolition by the Great earthquake of Constantinople which affected other historical places as well.
+It stood in the western side of the great square of the Augustaeum, between the Hagia Sophia and the Great Palace, and survived until its demolition by the 1509 Constantinople earthquake, which affected other historical places as well.